 The coat of arms is described in French as : A la bordure componnée de quatorze pièces d’or et d’azur dont cinq au chef, un écusson d’azur, a une grue d’argent sur pied, membrée et becquée de gueules, tenant de la patte dextre une plume d’oie taillée d’or posée en pal, accompagnée en chef de deux étoiles radiée de 6 pointes d’or et en ponte un soleil d'or.
-Devise: Érudit et sage à pied levé.
+Devise: Voto et Verbo - Érudit et Sage à Pied Levé.
 Cimier: un cygne éployé d'argent et becquée de gueules.

 The coat of arms is described in English as : on the bordure a compone of 14 pieces gold and azur of which five at the top, an azur shield, having a silver crane with raised foot, membered and beaked in red, holding in the right foot an upright feather in gold, accompanied in chief by two six-pointed stars and at the bottom a sun in gold.
-Motto: educated and wise on a raised foot.
+Motto: Voto et Verbo - Educated and Wise on a Raised Foot.
 Crest: A rising silver swan with red beak

 Links to historical origins: Declercq’s ancestors ‘de Patin’ (originating in the 14th century in Cambrai, France), with shield placed on top of the original of his Spanish paternal ancestors ‘Desclergues’ (originating in the 16th century in Catalunya, Spain), discretely exposing two pillars.

-Declercq’s spouse (Shirani Olupathage de Silva) has a genalogical record that goes back, along the paternal line, to the Duke Pedro de Canabria, who died in 730 AD.
+Declercq’s spouse (Shirani Olupathage de Silva) has a genealogical record that goes back, along the paternal line, according to the literature, to the Duke Pedro de Canabria, who died in 730 AD.
+The genealogy contains 23 generations on the Iberian Peninsula followed by a dozen or so in Sri Lanka.
+Coimbra is the area in Iberia where the ancestors resided last before going to Sri Lanka.
+On the old 'de Silva' house in Uduwara in Sri Lanka there even used to be an ornament in the wall refering to Coimbra.
 The grandson of Pedro de Cantabria, was King Bermudo I of Asturias, whoes great-great-grandson was King Fruela II of Leon, born around 874 as the son of Alfonso II of Asturias.
 King Fruela II, paternal ancester of Shirani de Silva, was King of Leon from 924-925 AD, King of Asturias from 910-924 AD and also of Galicia.
 He was burried first at the Cathedral of Leon (925-986) and was re-burried in the Pantheon of the Kings at the Cathedral of Oviedo in 986 AD.
 Descendants of King Fruela II de Leon have taken the name Paez de Silva and later de Silva and continued to use the coronated rampant lion of Leon in their coat of arms.
-Shirani de Silva descents from Diego de Silva, a descendant of King Fruela II de Leon, who arrived in Sri Lanka early during the Portuguese period and was blood-related to Francisco de Almeyda (first viveroy of India).
-Diego de Silva was involved in a battle at Uduwara and built a fortress at that place afterwards.
-Uduwara is where Shirani de Silva and here ancestors have their Sri Lankan roots.
+Shirani de Silva descents from an early de Silva settler at Uduwara, a descendant of King Fruela II de Leon, who arrived, probably through Goa in India, in Sri Lanka early during the Portuguese period and was blood-related to Francisco de Almeyda (first viceroy of India).
+He was involved in the early settlement of a fortress at Uduwara in the area of Kalutara-Horana along the Kalu Ganga, initiated in 1596 AD by the brothers Samarakoon : Dom Diogo Samarakoon and Samarakoon Rala.
+Uduwara is where Shirani de Silva and her ancestors have their Sri Lankan roots.

 Olupathage de Silva is a Visigoth bloodline 'de Silva' , mixed during the Portuguese colonization of Ceylon (Ceilao) with a Singhalese Karava caste house called ‘Olupathage’ ('O.').
 Note that the Portuguese used to have mixed marriages as was requested by Alfonso de Albuquerque (Portugal 1453 AD - India 1515 AD) to expand the Portuguese global empire on the Indian sub-continent despite the small population of the Portuguese homeland.